 Some other differences include blinds.
 According to the ATO, blinds last longer in commercial buildings.
 They are to be claimed over 20 years as opposed to residential property blinds, where they are claimed over ten years.

 The latest Effective Life Schedule highlights industry-specific items.
 For instance, if your business is a restaurant, the ATO has an entirely separate category of items you can claim.
 There is a very detailed list of businesses that are separated right down to pig farming!
-If this interests you, you should visit the ATO website, www.ato.gov.au.
+If this interests you, you should visit the ATO website.

 So how does commercial property stack up against residential concerning depreciation?